harness/developer-hub/docs/platform/notifications/manage-notifications.md

 4. Under **General**, select **Notifications Management**.
 The Notification Management page opens to the **Rules** tab by default.
 5. Select **Channels**.
 6. Select **More Options** (&vellip;) corresponding to the channel you want to update, and then select **Edit**.
 The **Edit Channel** dialog opens.
-7. Update your channel settings as required, then select **Apply** to save your changes.
+7. Update your channel settings, then select **Apply** to save your changes.